A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/README.md

 ### follow the steps below to get set up:

-* Because ROS is used, you will need to use Ubuntu to develop and test this project code.
+1. Because ROS is used, you will need to use Ubuntu to develop and test this project code.
 You may use
 * Ubuntu 14.04 with ROS Indigo
 * Ubuntu 16.04 with ROS Kinetic

-Note: Please use the VM provided in **the [Introduction to ROS]() lesson**.
+Note: Please use the VM provided in **the [Introduction to ROS](https://github.com/A2Amir/Introduction-to-ROS--Robot-Operating-System) lesson**.
 The provided VM has ROS and Dataspeed DBW installed already.

-* The project repo can be found h here.
+2. The project repo can be found [here](https://github.com/udacity/CarND-Capstone).
 In the README, you should be able find any additional dependencies needed for the project.
-* From the the VM provided in **the [Introduction to ROS]() lesson** you can download the linux  version of the simulator here and install it.
+3. From the the VM provided in **the [Introduction to ROS](https://github.com/A2Amir/Introduction-to-ROS--Robot-Operating-System) lesson** you can download the linux  version of the simulator [here](https://github.com/udacity/CarND-Capstone/releases) and install it.

 Note that the latest version of the simulator has two test tracks:
 * A highway test track with traffic lights